explorigin/cascade/README.md

 Cascade is a centralized feature flag manager to coordinate truth across multiple distinct projects.

 Cascade clients will connect and subscribe to a preset collection of flags.
 If the flag is updated, cascade will propagate the change to all subscribed clients, tracing when a client has recognized the new flag.
-This way, new features can be switched on and off in less than a second across any number of products.
+This way, new features can be switched on and off in seconds across any number of products.

 ## Concepts